bibarub/Infinity-PSP-TL/Notes.md

 The engine has a limit of 480 simultaneous characters on the scene, which causes crashes when the buffer is overflown.
 The workaround is to insert more %K%P sequences to the text.
+@bibarub: this may further be restricted by the amount of visual effects currently applied. mainly affects full-screen text sequences in never7.

 init.bin